Being mindful can be done in a variety of ways:

 Why did this happen?
 Well, I had a lot of illness and pain during my pregnancy and the thought of focussing my attention on my pain was utterly horrid.
 I couldn’t face it.
 I didn’t want to focus on it.
 So I didnt.
 I guess this was connected to my own worries about the safety of my pregnancy but also, who wants to feel pain?

 Does that mean that because I didn’t want to mindfully observe myself then that I should never do this again?
 No. Instead I saw this as a learning curve.
 That I personally struggle with being in touch with my body when I’m in pain.
 Is there anything wrong with that?
 No.

 What did this experience teach me?
 When I’m in physical pain, mindfully observing myself is absolutely not the task for me.

 The challenge of mindfulness.

 All of the types of mindfulness that you could engage in come with the same challenge.
-Your thoughts, separate to that of what you are actively trying to do in that moment will come in.
+Your thoughts, will continue to come, regardless of what you are actively trying to do in that moment.
 Your thoughts of ‘what the fuck am I doing this for?’
 ‘How is this supposed to make any difference to my life?’
-‘Oh chocolate, I last ate chocolate and cried’, ‘Oh my big toe hurts when I walk, what id I do to my toe?
+‘Oh chocolate, I last ate chocolate and cried’, ‘Oh my thumb hurts when I walk, what did I do to my thumb?
 I don’t remember’

-Your brain unfortunately does not have the ‘right time’ for information most of the time, therefore trying to be mindful is a skill that can recenter and refocus you at a time of difficulty.
+Trying to be mindful is a skill that can recenter and refocus you at a time of difficulty where

 If you are in the middle of a stressful situation or feeling overwhelmed, this is not the time to first try out mindfulness.
 You can.
 It won’t ‘harm’ you.
 But unless you have practice, you may just think it’s a load of shit and not try again.